CoroTapia6191/api-consulting-service/README.md

 ## Generate a Guest User
-To request a user you must consume the api utilities : https://api.corox.click
+To request a user you must consume the api utilities : https://api.corox.click.
+As a guest user you can make around 200 requests.

 You must consume the POST method “/users, to create your user, it will return the bearer token with which you can consume the POST service “/executes”.
 With the following body:
 ```bash